techandlanguage/new-project/docs/transitio_n.md

 ---

 # Transition from English Teacher to Technical Writer
 Nowadays, still teaching is a noble profession that involves helping students learn and grow.
-However, some teachers might feel the need to transition to a different career path, especially because of the low pay and need to personal development.
+However, some teachers might feel the need to transition to a different career path, especially because of the low pay and go towards personal development.

 Teachers are considered and actually required to possess impressive critical thinking and writing skills.